Jump to topic

 History of Bayer

 The Bayer Group is a German corporation focused in the life science fields of healthcare and animal science.
 It is the parent company for 392 consolidated companies with operations in 87 countries which includes the giant division, Bayer U.S. with operations in the United States.

-- Consumer Care – over-the-counter-medicines, supplements and prescription dermatology products
+- Consumer Health – over-the-counter-medicines, supplements, and prescription dermatology products

 - Pharmaceuticals – prescription medications in cardiology and hematology, oncology, neuroscience, infectious diseases, and men’s and women’s health

-The Bayer HealthCare pharmaceutical division manufactures successful medications such as:
+The Bayer U.S. pharmaceutical division manufactures successful medications such as:

 - Betaseron – interferon for Multiple Sclerosis

-- Yaz / Yasmin / Beyaz – hormonal birth control
+- Yaz / Yasmin – hormonal birth control

-Bayer has a worldwide presence with manufacturing locations on every continent and over 113 thousand employees worldwide.
-In 2013, the Bayer Group had estimated global revenue of $56 billion with the pharmaceuticals division alone bringing in an estimated $14.5 billion.
+Bayer has a worldwide presence with operations in 87 countries, manufacturing locations on every continent and over 104 thousand employees worldwide.
+In 2019, the Bayer Group had estimated global revenue of $52 billion with Bayer Healthcare bringing an estimated $25 billion $14.5 billion.

 Several of Bayer’s pharmaceutical products have resulted in multiple personal injury lawsuits.
 The progesterone ingredient in Yaz and Yasmin (and Beyaz) has been linked to an increase in the risk of fatal blood clots and Mirena has caused uterine perforation in some women.